nathtiekk/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Warning: Duplicate Names**
+**Warning: Duplicate Entries**

+A person is considered a duplicate if they have:
+* The same policy number, OR
+* The same name and email, OR
+* The same name and phone number

-If you attempt to add a person with a name that already exists:
+If you attempt to add a person that matches any of these conditions:
-* An error message will be shown
+* An error message will be shown indicating which condition was matched
 * The person will not be added
-* Consider adding a unique identifier (e.g., middle name or initial) to distinguish between clients with the same name
+* You should verify the information and try again with unique details
 </box>

 Examples: